accel-sim/accel-sim-framework/AccelWatch.md

 The provided excel file AccelWattch_graphs.xlsx contains all the graphs with the raw data pre-filled.

-For volta_sass_sim AccelWattch configuration: Open the provided excel file AccelWattch_graphs.xlsx and paste the numbers from accelwattch_volta_sass_sim.csv into the correct columns in sheet 'Volta_SASS_SIM'.
+For volta_sass_sim AccelWattch configuration: Open the provided excel file AccelWattch_graphs.xlsx and copy paste the numbers from accelwattch_results/accelwattch_volta_sass_sim.csv into the correct columns in sheet 'Volta_SASS_SIM'.
-Make sure to check if the hw_power_validation_volta.csv file contains the benchmarks in the same order as the excel sheet because different configurations have a different set of validation benchmarks.
-Paste the mean hardware power measurements from hw_power_validation_volta.csv into the correct rows in column AF on the same sheet 'Volta_SASS_SIM'.
+Make sure to check if the hw_power_validation_volta.csv file contains the benchmarks in the same order as the excel sheet because different AccelWattch configurations have a different set of validation benchmarks.
+Paste the mean hardware power measurements from accelwattch_hw_profiler/hw_power_validation_volta.csv into the correct rows in column AF on the same sheet 'Volta_SASS_SIM'.
 This should update all the graphs shown in the excel file that are generated from the Power per Component table in sheet 'Volta_SASS_SIM'.

-You can repeat the process above for each AccelWattch configuration.
+The same process as above can be repeated for each AccelWattch configuration.

 Note that we apply technology node scaling for Pascal configurations.
-Hence, paste the data from your CSV files into the table marked at 'BEFORE SCALING' in those respective sheets in the excel file.
-The table above that will be updated automatically with the technology-scaled power readings which is what we present in our MICRO'21 paper.
+Hence, paste the data from your CSV files into the table marked as 'BEFORE SCALING' in those respective sheets in the excel file.
+The table above that will be updated automatically with the technology-scaled power readings.
+This is what we present in our MICRO'21 paper.
-Note that we apply a fudge factor for constant power component in all turing configurations.
+Also, note that we apply a fudge factor for constant power component in all turing configurations.
 Hence, make sure to not overwrite the 'Sim_Total (in Watts)' column in the respective sheets for turing configurations.

 The sheet 'Correlation plots' contains Fig 7 and Fig 10 in our MICRO'21 paper.
 Similarly, the sheet 'Power Breakdowns' contains Fig 8,9,11, and the sheet 'Relative Accuracy' contains Fig 12.